Table of Contents Show

 What is the FIRPTA tax?What is the FIRPTA tax?

-The Foreign Investment in Real Property Tax Act (FIRPTA); requires that any person who buys U.S. real property from a foreign seller must retain 15% of the gross purchase price.
+The Foreign Investment in Real Property Tax Act (FIRPTA); requires the seller to retain 15% of the gross purchase price from foreign investors who buy U.S. real property.
 Once the IRS has determined that you are current on all taxes owed to the U.S. government, they will be refunded.
 The costs of compiling with the FIRPTA can be substantial for foreign sellers.
-Once all legal, accounting, and filing fees are added, you can find a five-figure USD bill.
+Once all legal, accounting and filing fees are added, you can find a five-figure USD bill.
 But with 15% of the gross sale price on the line, it would be worse not to.

 It’s also possible to avoid the FIRPTA Withholding if the property’s purchase price is under $300,000.
 The buyer has signed an affidavit stating they intend to use it as their primary residence.

 What is the capital gains tax?What is the capital gains tax?

 There is a State and Federal Capital Gains Tax on the net capital gains in NYC from foreign owner property sales.
 The Federal Capital Gains tax is 20%, while New York State imposes a non-resident gains tax of 8.82%.
 Your net capital gains are calculated by adding your original purchase price, closing costs for both purchase and sale, and the cost of any capital improvements together.
 This cost basis is then subtracted from your sale price.

 What is the estate tax?What is the estate tax?

 However, foreign buyers can minimize this income tax by structuring their U.S. holdings through a foreign trust or business such as a corporation or limited liability company.